Deciding on the best property investment strategies for you can be daunting, especially if you’re a first-time property investor.

 The risk, however, with the ‘renovate and hold’ property investment strategy is that there’s no guarantee that your circumstances will turn out the same as Mitchell’s example.

-While you may plan as best as you can to lessen the risk, there still is a chance that your newly renovated home won’t make more money than you spend.
+While you may plan as best as possible to lessen the risk, there is still a chance that your newly renovated home won’t make more money than you spend.

 Not all property investors are interested in waiting years to see a profit from their investment.
 So, instead, they search for old, broken-down properties to renovate to increase the sale value.